weDevsOfficial/wp-user-frontend/tests/e2e/README.md

         Plugin needed for this action: WP-Reset (Manually install this plugin beforehand)

     > While WP-Reset plugin is active
-    > Comment run this spec and reset your LocalSite (Clean setup is highly recommended)
+    > Comment out the marked sections to run resetWordpressSite and reset your LocalSite (Clean setup is highly recommended)

 ![image](https://github.com/Rat01047/wp-user-frontend/assets/95366111/02b59b95-4f17-417f-9b15-3d9a410fdafb)